 A: Nimitz is our puffy Pomeranian who was bald when we met him.
 For #NimitzThePomeranian’s origin story, click here.
 Our friend nicknamed him, “The Fabio of Dogs.”
 (Joined our family in 2015 – present.)

 #LouTheChihuahua was our resident snuggler, and the ebony to Nimitz’s ivory.
 He joined our family in 2015 at 3 years old.
-We gave him love and he loved us.
+We gave him love and a warm home, and he loved us right back.
 He left this earth, and we miss him dearly, daily.
 RIP my sweet #LilLou (October 2015 – August 2016.)